lucasrd641/ecommerce-crud-api/README.md

 # Ecommerce CRUD API

-This is a Spring Boot application providing a RESTful API for a simple e-commerce platform, allowing CRUD operations for products, orders, and order items.
+This is a Spring Boot application providing a RESTfull API for a simple e-commerce platform, allowing CRUD operations for products, orders, and order items.
 The application integrates with a PostgreSQL database using Spring Data JPA and is containerized using Docker.